South College Parking Structure

-The South College Parking Structure is constructed of integrally-colored architectural precast concrete with hand-laid sandstone feature walls.
+The South College Parking Structure at Colorado State University is constructed of integrally-colored architectural precast concrete with hand-laid sandstone.
 The interior is open with long-span construction and no solid interior walls.
-The stairs are glass-enclosed and the elevators are glass-backed with glass doors for security, visibility, and wayfinding.
-The building is designed to accommodate a future horizontal expansion to the south and a photovoltaic (PV) array above the roof level.
+The stairs are glass-enclosed and the elevators are glass-backed with glass doors.
+This building is designed to accommodate a future horizontal expansion to the south and a photovoltaic (PV) array above the roof level.

 Owner: Colorado State University

 Role: Structural Engineer, Parking Consultant